Flat Roof Replacement Cost in Birmingham | Average Prices & Quotes

 Condition of the Old Roof

-If your old roof isn’t sagging, leaking or pooling water, then you may be able to install a new flat roof on top of the old one.
-A roof in poor condition, though it may have to be removed, and this should be included in the quote from the roofer.
-What might not be included is disposal.
+If your old roof isn’t sagging, leaking or pooling water, then you may be able to install a new flat roof on top of the old one (sometimes referred to as the current roof).
 Skip hire will add around £220 to your overall costs.

 Insulation to Comply with Building Regulations